Alternative text should describe the visual content of the image.

 Troubleshooting

-Dudi isn’t fussy about soil – a less fertile plot is useful in restricting the vigour of the vine - but it does appreciate a bean trench filled with half-decayed leafmould or coarse municipal compost where you plan to grow, prepared during the early spring.
+Dudi isn’t fussy about soil – a less fertile plot is useful in restricting the vigour of the vine - but it does appreciate a bean trench filled with half-decayed leafmould or coarse municipal compost.
+You can prepare this in early spring where you plan to plant your dudi.
 You could also use the old potting compost from last season’s container plants or hanging baskets.

 Excess nitrogen produces leaves rather than fruit.